WHITE CHOCOLATE MOUSSE

 Ingredients

-• circle icon For the white chocolate mousse
+For the white chocolate mousse90 g white chocolate

 Tags